 For centuries, dance has been a form of expression, celebration, part of rituals, and a way to literally shake the stress of the day away.
 Whether you took dance lessons growing up or you have two left feet, there’s no denying that letting loose and dancing the night away feels good.

 Dance is a beautiful form of expression, and can be used to share cultures and stories.
 Dance also brings people together, as shimmying and shaking to good music is the same in every language.
 Beyond connecting with others through dance, the art form also has plenty of benefits for your health.
-While dance has been making a name for itself in the physical activity world with classes like Zumba, Barre, and DanceFit, the mental benefits are just beginning to take centerstage.
+While dance has been making a name for itself in the physical activity world with classes like Zumba, Barre, and DanceFit, the mental benefits are just beginning to take center stage.
 Studies are now showing that dance may just be the number one activity for protecting and strengthening your brain.

 Dancing and Your Brain

 With the aging population of North America, research is constantly being done on the aging brain and how to combat, prevent, and treat age-related diseases such as Alzheimer’s, Dementia, and Parkinson’s disease.
-While it has been known for quite some time that exercise has a powerful impact on brain health, scientists have discovered that dance, with its infectious music, coordinated movements, and required stamina, may be the best type of exercise out there for your brain for several reasons.
+While it has been known for quite some time that exercise has a powerful impact on brain health, scientists have discovered that dance, with its infectious music, coordinated movements, and required stamina, might be the best type of exercise out there for your brain for several reasons.

 1. Constant Learning